Chizobaeze/ETL-pipeline-using-shellscripting-Linux-/README.md

 ./pipeline.sh If everything is correct, the data will be extracted, processed, and loaded into MySQL.

 ## Output:
-You’ll get a crypto_currency.csv file with the Name and Value of each currency.
+1. You’ll get a crypto_currency.csv file with the Name and Value of each currency.

-The MySQL database will have a crypto table with the data.
+2. The MySQL database will have a crypto table with the data.

  ## What I Learned
-How to work with APIs using curl

-How to process and clean data using Linux commands

-How to load data into MySQL from a CSV
+This project shows how to work with APIs using curl, process and clean data with Linux commands, load CSV data into MySQL, and securely manage sensitive information using environment variables.

-The importance of using environment variables for security

 ## Things I Plan to Improve
 Store the API key inside the .env file